 Maine Revenue Representation

-While Maine generally conforms to federal guidelines around tax issues this isn’t the case for their Offer in Compromise program.
+While Maine generally conforms to federal guidelines around tax issues, this isn’t the case for their Offer in Compromise program.
 We’ve found that many people go to the state expecting the same treatment they would get at the Federal Level.
-The state of Maine does have a program they refer to as an “Offer in Compromise”, but it varies greatly from the Federal one.
+Maine does have a program they refer to as an “Offer in Compromise,” but it varies greatly from the Federal one.

-Except in the most extreme cases the Maine Revenue Service generally only waives penalties and some interest if they accept their version of an Offer in Compromise.
-In addition, the amount must be paid in full in months rather than years.
-This means that while a Maine OIC can be a useful tool on some occasions their usefulness is even more limited than the already restrictive Internal Revenue Service Offer in Compromise program.
+Except in the most extreme cases, the Maine Revenue Service generally only waives penalties and some interest if they accept their version of an Offer in Compromise.
+Besides, the amount must be paid in full in months rather than years.
+While a Maine OIC can be a useful tool on some occasions, its usefulness is more limited than the already restrictive Internal Revenue Service Offer in Compromise program.

-Wage garnishments at the state level can follow similar hardship guidelines as the Internal Revenue Services, the standard state garnishment protections, or as in some states like Maine there can be slightly different garnishment protections for tax debts compared to commercial debts.
+Wage garnishments at the state level can follow similar hardship guidelines as the Internal Revenue Services.
+Some states have standard state garnishment protections, like those in Maine.
+There can be slightly different garnishment protections for tax debts compared to commercial debts.

 Both the IRS and the Maine Revenue Service have “Hardship” or “Uncollectible statuses.
 These statuses temporarily halt collections on taxpayers who can prove a hardship status.
-Generally, once the status is approved they are subject to annual or biannual review.
-In addition, if the taxpayer files a return with income above a certain threshold they may also their Hardship status.
+Generally, once the status is approved, they are subject to annual or biannual review.
+Also, if the taxpayer files a return with income above a certain threshold, they may lose their Hardship status.

-An important issue for taxpayers is how their case is handled in synergistic manner before multiple agencies.
-Some taxpayers because of tough economic times or other unforeseen circumstances have balances with more than one agency.
-The most important issue for taxpayers in this type of situation is to ensure that their choices and actions before each agency do not inadvertently either relinquish rights before another agency or damage their ability to have full access to all the available programs each agency has to offer.
+An important issue for taxpayers is how their case is handled synergistically before multiple agencies.
+Because of tough economic times or other unforeseen circumstances, some taxpayers have balances with more than one agency.
+The most important issue for taxpayers in this situation is to ensure that their choices and actions before each agency do not inadvertently either relinquish rights before another agency or damage their ability to have full access to all the available programs agency has to offer.

-A garnishment at the state level (Maine in this case) can be challenged based on the state’s tax garnishment protections.
-In addition, in some cases both agencies may allow for the substitution of an installment agreement for a wage or other garnishment.
+A garnishment at the state level can be challenged based on the state’s tax garnishment protections.
+In some cases, both agencies may also allow for the substitution of an installment agreement for a wage or other garnishment.